Bloomberg Terminal Alternatives: Pineify AI Agent for Research

 | Expert | $259 | 2,500 |

-Q: Is this a licensed financial advisor?
-No, it is not.
-Think of Pineify as a powerful research assistant.
-It gathers and explains the same data that professionals use to inform their decisions, but it doesn't give personalized financial advice or manage your money.
-All final investment decisions are your own responsibility.
+No. It's a research assistant, not a fiduciary.
+It finds and explains the same data professionals use to make decisions, but it doesn't give personalized advice or manage your money.
+Every trade decision is yours.